swift-server-community/mqtt-nio/README.md

 [<img src="http://img.shields.io/badge/swift-5.3-brightgreen.svg" alt="Swift 5.3" />](https://swift.org)
 [<img src="https://github.com/adam-fowler/mqtt-nio/workflows/CI/badge.svg" />](https://github.com/adam-fowler/mqtt-nio/workflows/CI/badge.svg)

-A Swift NIO based MQTT 3.1.1 Client.
+A Swift NIO based MQTT 3.1.1 client supporting NIOTransportServices (required for iOS), WebSocket connections and TLS through both NIOSSL and NIOTransportServices.

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that was developed by IBM and first released in 1999.
 It uses the pub/sub pattern and translates messages between devices, servers, and applications.
 It is commonly used in Internet of things (IoT) technologies.